vanjac/MinusMinus/README.md

 # MinusMinus
 MinusMinus is a minimalistic programming language, much more so than my first attempt at that, [Minus](https://github.com/vanjac/Minus/).
-The entire interpreter is 93 lines of Python 3 code, and it was written during a long plane ride using the iPhone app "Pythonista 3."
+The entire interpreter is 95 lines of Python 3 code, and it was written during a long plane ride using the iPhone app "Pythonista 3."

+An example program is included.

 Some fun features of MinusMinus:
 - **No error checking:** MinusMinus silently ignores all errors, throws an unrelated exception, or does something stranger.